Looking for an employer of record in China? Here’s what you need to know

-Learn how to use an Employer of Record in China.
-Payoneer WFM’s Employer of Record services in China simplify compliance, payroll, onboarding, and more.
+Learn how Payoneer Workforce Management in China helps simplify compliance, payroll, onboarding, and more.

 Hiring and paying employees in China can be complicated, as you must always comply with local labor and employment laws, which are subject to change and regional variation.

-Find out more about how Payoneer WFM can help your business, or keep reading to learn what an EOR in China does.
+Find out more about how Payoneer Workforce Management can help your business, or keep reading to learn what hiring in China involves.

 How to hire employees in China